Microquake-ai/RFC_Standard_for_microseismic_data_exchange/docs/_sections/00_summary.md

 This Request for Comments (RFC) introduces a proposed standardized format for microseismic data exchange.
 Optimized primarily for in-mine monitoring systems, this format is universally suitable for any microseismic data dependent on local coordinate systems.

 The goal is simple: to ease the exchange of microseismic data across different platforms and vendors.
 Currently, data conversions often result in a lossy transformation, leading to reconciliation challenges and inconsistencies.
-Cross-referencing various data components, such as event data, system information, sensor response, and waveform data, is often dauntin.
+Cross-referencing various data components, such as event data, system information, sensor response, and waveform data, is often complex and ambiguous.
+Our proposed schema exploits already well-established and widely adopded file foin seismology:

 The proposed schema covers four categories of data: waveforms, catalogs, system information, and grids.
 Existing data formats widely recognized in seismology are employed for each type, with only minor additions that do not alter the portability or compatibility: